 Identifying Raccoon Problems

-Raccoons around the Raleigh area are trademarked by their black mask faces, narrow noses and distinct ringtails.
-They are common animals throughout all parts of the United States.
-With the exception of occasional high-pitched squeals and growls when threatened, raccoons are quiet species.
-Baby raccoons often sound like birds, and proprietors often mistake the two when reporting noises in chimneys, walls, or attics.
-As night crawlers by nature, raccoons are rarely seen during the daytime, except for the spring time when female raccoons take time away from their litters for rests.
+Residents of Raleigh, Durham and the greater Triangle area are likely aware of what a raccoon looks like.
+Their distinctive black “masks” across their eyes, their narrow noses and ringtails all are quite familiar.
+They are common animals throughout all parts of the United States including here in North Carolina’s Piedmont.
+With the exception of occasional high-pitched squeals and growls when threatened, raccoons are a quiet species.
+Baby raccoons often sound like birds, and residents often mistake the two when reporting noises in chimneys, walls or attics.
+As night crawlers by nature, raccoons are rarely seen during the daytime.
+The exception to this is in the springtime when female raccoons take time away from their litters for rests.

-Mother raccoons are extremely protective of their young and will defend her litter if she feels threatened.
-Raccoons are known to carry a selection of parasites and diseases that can be transferred to pets and humans such diseases can include roundworm, rabies, and parvo virus.
+Mother raccoons are extremely protective of their young and will defend their litters when threatened.
+Raccoons are known to carry a selection of parasites and diseases that can be transferred to pets and humans.
+These include roundworm, rabies and parvo virus.

 Raccoon Trapping, Damage, and Repair